IvetteMcDermott/SebsStoreToys/readme_docs/md_files/bugs.md

 - **Shopping Cart:** <br>
-    It was displaying and empty cart and still allowing to go to checkout page.
+    It was displaying an empty cart and still allowing to go to checkout page.
     <br>

-    **Fix:** If empty now it gives a message on that, and checout link is hidden.
+    **Fix:** If empty now it gives a message on that, and checkout link is hidden.

-- **The subcategories menu dropdown in store are toggle:** <br>
+- **The subcategories menu dropdown in store are toggled:** <br>
-    They drop but wont close until the category that was click for open gets click again. <br>
+    They drop but won't close until the category that was clicked for open gets clicked again. <br>
-    In small screens it could accumulate and turn annoying.
+    In small screens it could accumulate and become annoying.
     <br>

     **Fix:** None.
 As it is expected toggle behaviour.